Oldofredi: Coat of arms

+Gules, a lion rampant argent, also recorded as: Gules, a lion rampant Or, langued Gules and armed Sable; on a chief Or three eagles Sable crowned of the field, placed fesswise.

 History

-According to Gabriele Rosa in 1426, after the Carmagnola conquered Iseo for the Republic of Venice, local power was given to the City of Iseo, and the banished Oldofredi went to Cesena consoling themselves with the title of Count of Iseo.
-Nevertheless, in 1497 they hosted Caterina Cornaro, Queen of Cyprus and sister of the mayor of Brescia, in their castle of Peschiera Maraglio.
+According to Gabriele Rosa, in 1426, after Carmagnola conquered Iseo for the Republic of Venice, local power was transferred to the municipality of Iseo and the Oldofredi were banished.
+They moved to Cesena, where they continued to claim the title of Counts of Iseo.
+Nevertheless, in 1497 they hosted Catherine Cornaro, Queen of Cyprus and sister of the podestà of Brescia, at their castle in Peschiera Maraglio.

-In 1846 the writer Costanzo Ferrari wrote a historical novel Tiburga Oldofredi - historical scenes of the thirteenth century set in the thirteenth century with protagonists Oldofredi two sisters: Tiburga and Imelda.
+In 1846, the writer Costanzo Ferrari published the historical novel Tiburga Oldofredi - Scene storiche del secolo XIII, set in the 13th century and centered on two Oldofredi sisters, Tiburga and Imelda.

-During the Risorgimento one of their descendants, Ercole Oldofredi Tadini, participated in the events of the unification of Italy, first in the United Lombardo-Veneto and then in those of Sardinia and of Italy.
+During the Risorgimento, a descendant, Ercole Oldofredi Tadini, took part in the process of Italian unification, first in the Kingdom of Lombardy–Venetia and later in the Kingdom of Sardinia and the Kingdom of Italy.

+Titles

+Bearing the title of Count ab immemorabili, the Oldofredi also held the oldest marquisal title in the Brescia area: Marquis of Iseo and the Riviera, granted in 1415 to Giacomo II, known as "il Novello", by Emperor Sigismund of Luxembourg.